NerTzhuLz/PhoenixBot/README.md

     * To re-add lost functionality, add a command just to ping relics rather than create new squads
 * Some way to close inactive squads
 * commands for admins to close all or any squad
+* Ability to use close and leave in the bot channel

 #### Medium
 * Serious amounts of refactoring
     * Especially splitting out functions into librariess